ChoicescriptIDE/choicescriptide.github.io/help/topics/console.md

 **Using the \*console_ Command in Game Files**: For purposes of thorough repeat testing, you can also insert certain \*console_ commands directly into your game's scene files.
 See below under 'Console Commands in Scene Files' for details.

-> Note: Commands entered into the Console only impact the main game running in the Game Tab Panel.
+> **Note**: Commands entered into the Console only impact the main game running in the Game Tab Panel.
 The Console does not affect a game running in Popout.
 This can be useful for comparing your current game's output against a version where you have input different variables, or made other changes via Console.

 ### Supported ChoiceScript Commands